 ANGLO - AMERICAN UNIVERSITY

-FREE AIRFARE - Chapman University offers free airfare to students who choose to study abroad at AAU.
+FREE AIRFARE - Chapman University offers free airfare to students who are accepted to study abroad at AAU.
 For more information, please contact the CGE.

 Studying abroad at Anglo-American University in Prague goes far beyond a usual study abroad experience.
 At AAU you will go global.
 While all classes are taught in English, you will be fully incorporated in lectures with degree-seeking students, who are locals and from other foreign countries.
 In classes you will be able to meet people from more than 60 countries.
 How many friends from Kazakhstan, Uzbekistan or The Republic of Georgia do you have?
 Compared to traditional study abroad programs, where you would be in class with mostly American students, at AAU you will learn to work with those whose first language is not English – a skill you will highly appreciate in your future global life and career pursuits.